gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 creating local tasks.
-If everything worked out right (or wrong depending on your point of view), one could imagine a task initiating a nonfetching atomic operation _A<sub>sc</sub>(a)_ using a nonblocking AM, starting a local child task, and then the child task doing an atomic operation _A<sub>sc</sub>'(a)_ through a different libfabric endpoint pair and seeing the value of _a_ from before _A<sub>sc</sub>(a)_ rather than from after it.
+If everything worked out right (or wrong depending on your point of view), one could imagine a task initiating a nonfetching atomic operation _A<sub>sc</sub>(a)_ using a nonblocking AM, then starting a local child task, and the child task doing an atomic operation _A<sub>sc</sub>'(a)_ through a different libfabric endpoint pair (so transaction ordering isn't applicable) and _A<sub>sc</sub>'(a)_ operating upon the value _a_ had before _A<sub>sc</sub>(a)_ rather than after it.
 As far as we know this has never happened, but there isn't any code to explicitly prevent it, which needs to be fixed.

 ***I WAS HERE***